 First, begonias are a great easy-care plant.
 There’s a reason they can be grown inside as a houseplant, under your shade tree, or in full sunlight outside (depending on the variety).
 Relatively speaking, begonias are not picky plants.

 One of the reasons begonias are a great, easy-care plant is that they are very forgiving when neglected with watering.
 Of course, this depends a lot on whether the plants are in full sunlight all day or in the shade.
 Just like any other plant, they’ll need plenty of water, but they can hold up better without this water when planted in a shady spot.

-To determine if your begonias need watering, simply check if the soil they are planted in is dry (they could use some water) or moist (they’re likely fine without water).
+To determine if your begonias need watering, simply check if the top inch of soil they are planted in is dry (they could use some water) or moist (they’re likely fine without water).

 If your begonias are planted in hanging baskets, you can also lift the basket from underneath to feel the weight of the basket.
 A hanging plant that needs to be watered will feel noticeably lightweight.

 Sun & shade requirements

 Another reason begonias are easy-care is due to the fact that they can handle both the heat of the day or be content with a shady location on your property.
 Again, the shade and light requirements will differ depending on the variety of begonias, but typically they are fine with either full sun exposure or mostly shade when planted in the landscape.

 If you are growing the begonias in your house you’ll still want to make sure the plants are next to a window or in an area where they can get at least some natural light exposure.

-2. Begonia plants can have beautiful flowers & foliage
+2. Begonia plants have beautiful flowers & foliage